lisehr/dq-meerkat/README.md

 # Block DaQ
 A Blockchain-based Knowledge Graph with methods for annotating data profiles to created schemes from CSV-Files.

+## Disclaimer
+The provided frameworks and Bash-script are created via Linux Mint 19 (Tara) so it might not be working for every system.

 # Blockchain aspect
 To generate temper-free persistance of stored data a blockchain is used.
-Creating blockchains in Java is a very difficult task since Reflections exist (more in section Persistance), so a pseudo-temper-free (therefore only temper-evident) chain is the nearest result is what can be achieved.
+Creating blockchains in Java is a difficult task since Reflections exist (more in section Persistance), so a pseudo-temper-free (therefore only temper-evident) chain is the nearest result is what can be achieved.

 ## Hashing Algorithms